A Hoyle Court Reader

 Reading at Home

 We also encourage children to read as much as possible at home.
 Listening to your child read and talking to them about their reading is essential.
-The document at the top of the page is a guide to reading with your child.
+All children also have a ‘Bug Club’ login to help and extend home reading.

 All the above aims to encourage children to: